| |

 You can, of course, have money outside a pension.

-If you want to retire early, you might well need money outside a private or workplace pension so that you can get your hands on it sooner.
+If you want to retire early, you might need money outside a private or workplace pension to get your hands on it sooner.

-If you get your hands on it sooner, make sure you have the temperament not to burn through it all too quickly.
+If you get your hands on it sooner, ensure you have the temperament not to burn through it too quickly.

 ISA’s or Individual savings account is another way to save with tax efficiency in mind, i.e. avoiding paying tax on your money’s growth.